BinaryAnalysisPlatform/bap-tutorial/README.md

 Now we have a full arsenal of tools to implement the verification procedure.
-It is rather straightforward, we will start by finding target functions, using the [find][6] method that is provided by all instances of the `Seq` class.
+It is rather straightforward, we will start by finding target functions, using the [find][8] method that is provided by all instances of the `Seq` class.
 If one of the targets is not present, then the verification condition is satisfied trivially and we bail out of the function.
 Otherwise, we instantiate `GraphsBuilder` and run it to build the graphs.
 We then look at the call graph to see if there is a path between the source and destination functions.
-If there is no such path, then we are looking at each CFG for a pair of callsites to the target functions that has a path.
+If there is no such path, then we are looking at each CFG for a pair of callsites to the target functions that have a path.
 And if there is one, then it is returned.

 ```python